Dynamic Contextualized Word Embeddings: Experiments

-where $\phi_{ij}^{(k)}$ is the angle between $\tilde{\mathbf{e}}^{(k)}$ and $\mathbf{e}^{(k)}_{ij}$.\footnote{In cases where $x^{(k)}$ is split into several WordPiece tokens by BERT, we follow previous work \citep{Pinter.2020b} and take the average of the subword embeddings.} To find words with a high degree of semantic variability, we compute the standard deviation of $\cossim^{(k)}_{ij}$ for all occurrences of $x^{(k)}$ in the data,
+where $\phi_{ij}^{(k)}$ is the angle between $\tilde{\mathbf{e}}^{(k)}$ and $\mathbf{e}^{(k)}_{ij}$ (Figure \ref{fig:framework}).\footnote{In cases where $x^{(k)}$ is split into several WordPiece tokens by BERT, we follow previous work \citep{Pinter.2020b, Sia.2020} and average the subword embeddings.} To find words with a high degree of variability, we compute the standard deviation of $\cossim^{(k)}_{ij}$ based on all $s_i$ and $t_j$ in which a given word $x^{(k)}$ occurs in the data,

-where $\mathcal{D}$ is the development set.
-Looking at the top-ranked words according to $\sigma ^{(k)}_{\cossim}$, we make the following two observations.

-Firstly, the top-ranked words tend to have a more general as well as a narrower reading in the data.
-For Reddit, e.g., many of the top-ranked words denote concepts that have acquired a specialized sense during the Covid-19 pandemic such as ``sanitation'', ``isolating'', or ``testing''.
-Occurrences with the narrower sense tend to have smaller values of $\cossim^{(k)}_{ij}$ than occurrences with the more general sense.
-We provide examples with linguistic and extralinguistic contexts in Table \ref{tab:dynamics-examples}.
+where we take the development set for $\mathcal{D}$.
+Looking at the top-ranked words according to $\sigma ^{(k)}_{\cossim}$, we observe that they exhibit pronounced extralinguistically-driven semantic dynamics in the data.
+For Reddit, e.g., many of the top-ranked words have experienced a sudden shift in their dominant sense during the Covid-19 pandemic such as ``isolating'' and ``testing'' (Table \ref{tab:dynamics-examples}).
+Social and temporal contexts in which the sense related to Covid-19 is dominant have smaller values of $\cossim^{(k)}_{ij}$ (i.e., the cosine distance is larger) than the ones in which the more general sense is dominant.
+Such short-term semantic shifts, which have attracted growing interest in NLP recently \citep{Stewart.2017, DelTredici.2019, Powell.2020}, can result in lasting semantic narrowing if speakers become reluctant to use the word outside of the more specialized sense \citep{Anttila.1989, Croft.2000, Robinson.2012, Bybee.2015}.

-Secondly, the distributions of $\cossim^{(k)}_{ij}$ tend to have one or more pronounced peaks that correspond to different senses of $x^{(k)}$.
-Given that $\mathbf{e}^{(k)}_{ij}$ is computed based on the identity of $x^{(k)}$ and the extralinguistic context alone, the dynamic component seems to connect extralinguistic contexts with their dominant senses.